s-sergiu/docker_tutorial/README.md

 RUN su - ssergiu -c "pip install --user pygments norminette" RUN cp /usr/share/zoneinfo/Europe/Berlin /etc/localtime
 ```
+>_The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+As such, a valid Dockerfile must start with a FROM instruction.
+The image can be any valid image – it is especially easy to start by pulling an image from the Public Repositories._

 After that you just make sure you're into your home directory (use cd) and type:
 docker build -t alpine:42 docker_image/